DigitalExpart/PAKtIQ/DARK_MODE_COMPLETE.md

 3. **Test all screens**:
    - Dashboard → Should be dark ✅
-   - New Pakt flow → All steps dark ✅
+   - New Resolve flow → All steps dark ✅
    - Profile → Dark with dark cards ✅
    - Achievements → Dark badges ✅
    - Insights → Dark stats & charts ✅